-Native to the southeast, USA, Blue Moneywort or Lindernia Grandiflora is a lovely, low growing, dense ground cover that spreads across the ground with attractive, glossy- green, heart shaped foliage and pretty little lavender-blue flowers which contrast nicely!
-This pond plant is so pretty when planted at water's edge or at the base of larger, taller specimens, only growing 1-3" tall.
-Looks lovely spilling out of hanging baskets with violet-blue blooms, spring through summer.
+Blue Moneywort or Lindernia Grandiflora, is native to the southeast, USA.
+Blue Moneywort or (Lindernia Grandiflora) is a lovely, low growing, dense ground cover that spreads across the ground with attractive, glossy- green, heart shaped foliage and pretty little lavender-blue flowers which contrast nicely!
+This pond plant is so pretty when planted at water's edge or at the base of larger, taller specimens, only growing 1 - 3" tall.
+Blue Moneywort looks lovely spilling out of hanging baskets with violet-blue blooms, spring through summer.
 A pretty little perennial pond plant to dress up your water garden!
 Lovely for bog areas or moist soil in your terrestrial garden as well.

 Width 20", with a running spread

 Light Requirements Full sun to part shade (needs shade in extreme heat)

 Fertilize Once a month, May through August

 Zone 7 - 11 (Hardy to 0 degrees Fahrenheit)